DFHack/dfhack/docs/plugins/buildingplan.rst

 You can select whether the item must be decorated, and you can drag the ends of the "Item quality" slider to set your desired quality range.
-Note that blocks, boulders, logs, and bars don't have a quality and the quality options are disabled for those types.
-As you change the quality settings, the number of currently available matched items of each material appears in the materials list.
+Note that blocks, boulders, logs, and bars don't have a quality, and the quality options are disabled for those types.
+As you change the quality settings, the number of currently available matched items of each material is adjusted in the materials list.

 You can click on specific materials to allow only items of those materials when building the current type of building.
 You can also allow or disallow entire categories of materials by clicking on the "Type" options on the left.
-Note that it is perfectly fine to choose materials that currently show 0 quantity.
+Note that it is perfectly fine to choose materials that currently show zero quantity.
 `buildingplan` will patiently watch for items made of materials you have selected.